amal2121/Exploratory-data-analysis-MTA-Project/README.md

 - How do you intend to meet the tools requirement of the project?

-By using Pandas, Numpy and seaborn.
+By using Pandas, Numpy, seaborn, %matplotlib inline and sqlalchemy.

 - Are you planning in advance to need or use additional tools beyond those required?